-According to the IAS 39, financial assets are categorized as financial assets at fair value through profit or loss, available-for-sale financial assets, debt instrument investments for which no active market exists, held-to-maturity financial assets, and loans and receivables.
-Financial liabilities are categorized as financial liabilities at fair value through profit or loss and financial liabilities carried at amortized cost.
+According to IFRS 9 Financial Instruments, the Consolidated Company categorized the financial assets on balance sheet as financial assets at fair value through profit or loss, financial assets at fair value through other comprehensive income, financial assets for hedging, financial assets measured at amortized cost and so on.
+Financial liabilities are categorized as financial liabilities at fair value through profit or loss, financial liabilities for hedging and bonds payable.